containers/containertoolbx.org/install.md

 The following steps can be followed in order to create a custom image:

-1. Create a toolbox - in this case I'm using a custom image as base
+1. Create a Toolbx - in this case I'm using a custom image as base

    ```console
    $ toolbox create -i quay.io/toolbx/ubuntu-toolbox:22.04